How to Obtain a White Card in Australia: A State-by-State Guide

 • Requirements: Be prepared to participate in practical assessments that require your physical presence, even if you begin the course online.
 Identification and verification of residency are required before enrollment.
 The course includes essential training on safety laws, risk management, and emergency response.

-• Validity: Once obtained, your QLD White Card is valid for life, with no need for renewal unless new legislative changes dictate otherwise.
+• Validity: Once obtained, your White Card is valid for life, with no need for renewal unless new legislative changes dictate otherwise.

 Victoria (VIC)